EndsOfTheEarth/QueryLite/README.md

 ## Table Definitions

-A schema of table definitions must be defined in C# code.
+A schema of table definitions must be defined in code.
 This can be defined either by hand or using the code generator tool.

 Here is an example taken from the Northwind database: